How to Hard Reset the Apple AirPods [July 2022]

 Before performing a reset on your AirPods, it’s important to be aware that you can’t re-pair them if one of the buds is missing.
 If you’ve lost one of your AirPods, or one isn’t working, you can order a replacement from Apple or pick one up from your nearest Apple Store.

 A Final Thought

-Familiarize yourself with the light patterns and colors to identify the type of problem they’re signaling and you’ll be able to fix most of the issues on your own.
-As you’ve already noticed, resetting the AirPods won’t fix everything, but can be a quick fix for some common problems.
+Familiarize yourself with the light patterns and colors mentioned in this article to identify the type of problem you’re having, and you’ll be able to fix most of the issues on your own.
+As you’ve already noticed, resetting the AirPods won’t fix everything but can be a quick fix for some common problems.